YottaDB/YDBDoc/ProgGuide/internatn.rst

 Example of Upper and Lower Case Alphabetic Collation Sequence
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This example is create an alternate collation sequence that collates upper and lower case alphabetic characters in such a way that the set of keys "du Pont," "Friendly," "le Blanc," and "Madrid" collates as:
+This example is to create an alternate collation sequence that collates upper and lower case alphabetic characters in such a way that the set of keys "du Pont," "Friendly," "le Blanc," and "Madrid" collates as:

 * du Pont
 * Friendly